Smarter Daily Living

 • Smart lock routines

-• Temporary caregiver access
+• Temporary trusted access

 • Smart thermostats